-- an official from the hospital, or the manager of where the death took place (for example a care home)
+- an official from the hospital, or the manager of where the death took place (for example, a care home)

 Documents you’ll get from the registrar

-- a certificate of registration of death, called a form BD8
+The registrar will give you a certificate of registration of death called a BD8 form.

 - insurance companies

 You can order and pay for copies of the death certificate at your appointment using a debit or credit card.
 See our registration charges for certificate costs.
 You can also get additional copies of the death certificate in future using our order copy certificates service.

 Tell Us Once

 You can use the Tell Us Once service when you register a death in Barnsley.
 This makes it easier for you to tell council and government departments that someone has died.